garyPenhook/skcc_awards_calculator/README.md

 A Python application for calculating SKCC (Straight Key Century Club) award progress from ADIF log files.
 This program validates QSOs against the official SKCC member roster and accurately calculates progress toward Centurion, Tribune, and Senator awards.

+**Note**: SKCC is exclusively for Morse code (CW) operations.
+All QSOs are assumed to be CW mode contacts.

 ## What This Program Does

 ### SKCC Award Overview